List of Tunisian football champions

 The Tunisian football champions are the annual winners of the highest association football competition in Tunisia.
 The history of the Tunisian football championship is complex and reflects the This list summarizes the record of champions since 1907.
-The first seasons were played under the organization of the Union des Sociétés Françaises de Sports Athlétiques (USFSA).
-15 seasons were played until 1921, when the Ligue de Tunisie de Football Association (LTFA) was founded, which is the Tunisian branch of the French Football Federation.
+The first seasons were played under the organization of the Union des Sociétés Françaises de Sports Athlétiques.
+15 seasons were played until 1921, when the Tunisian Football Association League was founded, which is the Tunisian branch of the French Football Federation.
 36 seasons were played from 1921 to 1956, until independence was declared in 1956.
-The teams affiliated with the French were dissolved and the Tunisian Football Federation was founded on 29 March 1957, to begin the Tunisian national championship until 1994, the date of the founding of the Ligue Nationale de Football Professionnel (LNFP), which has since been called the Tunisian Ligue Professionnelle 1.
+The teams affiliated with the French were dissolved and the Tunisian Football Federation was founded on 29 March 1957, to begin the Tunisian national championship until 1994, the date of the founding of the National Professional Football League, which has since been called the Tunisian Ligue Professionnelle 1.
 Espérance Sportive de Tunis is the club that has won the title the most with 34 titles, the last of which was in the 2024–25 season.